 The hypervisor presents to the guest operating systems a virtual operating platform and manages the execution of the guest operating systems.
 Guest instances that share common operating systems may also share virtualized hardware resources but remain independent of each other.

-The Cloud Platform is Liquid Web’s proprietary cloud computing solution based on KVM, Linux’s Kernel-based Virtual Machine.
+The Cloud VPS Hosting Platform is a proprietary cloud computing solution based on KVM, Linux’s Kernel-based Virtual Machine.
 It offers scalable, virtualized resources as a service, purchased on a utility basis.
 In other words, you pay for what you use.
 You get dynamic provisioning in a scalable, virtual environment.
 Resources needed for most projects are available in minutes, giving near-instant access on a new server.
 Best of all: you can do this without the need of migrating your data or changing your server settings.

 Can Cloud VPS Scale?